-Average daily rate for bookings in future months as of November 2025.
+Average daily rate for bookings in future months as of December 2025.
 Metrics may change in the future as more bookings are made.

-Trip characteristics | Length of stay on the increase in autumn, complying with seasonal patterns
+Trip characteristics | Length of stay trending shorter in December, complying with seasonal patterns

-- The average length of stay in short-term rental properties was on average 9.1 nights in November 2025; lower than the same month in 2024 (9.4 nights). - Average length of stay has been increasing as we move into autumn, complying with seasonal patterns.
+- The average length of stay in short-term rental properties was 7.4 nights in December 2025; lower than the same month in 2024 (7.8 nights). - Average length of stay declined in December vs. November, complying with seasonal patterns.
 The longest length of stay each year tends to be seen in January, with declines over the summer and some growth again in the latter months.